DionatanFelipe/sddm-hacker-theme/README.md

 ### EN

 ## Notes
+* In the main is edited the text and others:
+		Text {
+			text: "Bem-vindo a MATRIX"
+			color: "#00ff9c"
+			font.pixelSize: 36
+			style: Text.Outline
+			styleColor: "#003322"
+			Layout.alignment: Qt.AlignHCenter
+		}

 * The Matrix effect is lightweight, but it can be disabled by removing the `Canvas` and `Timer` components in `Main.qml` if performance is an issue.